lohitpt252003/frontend-for-annaforces/README.md

 1. Users are redirected to the `/login` page if not authenticated.
 2.  **Signup Process:**
-    *   Users can register via the `/signup` page by providing a User ID, Username, Password, Name, and Email.
+    *   Users can register via the `/signup` page by providing a Username, Password, Name, and Email.
     *   Upon successful registration, an OTP is sent to the provided email address.
-    *   The user is then redirected to the `/verify-otp/:userId` page to enter the OTP.
+    *   The user is then redirected to the `/verify-otp/:email` page to enter the OTP.
     *   Once the OTP is successfully verified, the user's account is activated, and they can proceed to log in.
 3.  **Login Process:**
-    *   Upon successful login via the `Login` component, user data (ID, username, name, and JWT token) is stored in `localStorage`.
+    *   Upon successful login via the `Login` component, user data (username, name, and JWT token) is stored in `localStorage`.
-    *   If a user attempts to log in with an unverified account, they will be redirected to the `/verify-otp/:userId` page.
+    *   If a user attempts to log in with an unverified account, they will be redirected to the `/verify-otp/:username` page.
     *   The application's state (`isLoggedIn`, `userName`, etc.) is updated, and the user is redirected to the `/welcome` page.
 4. Authenticated users can navigate to protected routes like `/problems`.
 5. The JWT token is automatically included in API requests to protected backend endpoints.